dram/trealla/docs/FEATURES.md

 	`SGVsbG8sIHdvcmxkIQ==` == 'Hello, world!'

-Also, *atom_length/2* returns the number of UTF-8 characters in an atom while for BLOBs it's the stored length.
+Note: *atom_length/2* returns the number of UTF-8 characters in an atom while for BLOBs it's the stored length.
 Atoms are assumed UTF-8.

 Database store: namespace 'dbs'